 Dental marketing is the process of increasing the number of interactions between your dentistry and possible customers.
 Dental marketing is important because it helps your private practice gain more customers.

-If we want to tackle the challenges of dental marketing efficiently, one of the best ways to do so is by using marketing funnel for dentist.
+If we want to tackle the challenges of dental marketing efficiently, one of the best ways to do so is by using a marketing funnel for dentists.

 A marketing funnel is a customer journey model that breaks down the steps customers take when going through the buying process.
 To help visualize this, we can look at the AIDA model (Awareness, Interest, Desire, Action) to tackle what each step of the funnel means:

 The AIDA model simplifies the customer journey into a nice and clean visual image for us.

 It’s called a funnel because many people take the first step simply by being aware that your product exists.
 As people go down each step of the funnel, some lose interest.
 This isn’t a bad thing – it is part of the process that helps you tailor an interest group that is excited about your brand.
 At that point, closing the sale would be easy because you don’t have to do much further convincing to this group.

 If you want to maximize customers for your business, it’s important to understand how marketing funnels affect your business.
 Let’s look at a few examples.